Hansh532/chess/README.md

 # Practical

 ## Blitz
 Blitz is fine for practising, if you do analyse game thoroughly.
+Make a habit to spend 3x times as much time analysing blitz games than playing them.

 ## Before a game
 - Take a relaxing day before, no intensive excersize or chess study.